giuseppeannunziata/clickclick/trunk/clickclick/core/src/net/sf/clickclick/reload/README.txt

     this is to place these two files in the classpath before the regular click-core classes.

-2) ReloadableClassLoader currently excludes all classes by default.
+2) By default ReloadableClassLoader only reloads classes inside the package specified by the Page package in click.xml.

     To enable dynamic replacement of classes you can programmatically call 'ReloadableClassLoader.addPackageToInclude(String package)'.

     If you use the ReloadClassFilter, you can specify a comma seperated list of